George Sapounidis: Popularity in China

-Oddly enough, the Greek-Canadian Sapounidis became a Chinese folk-singing sensation who has appeared at international festivals across China; on stage at Beijing's Forbidden City Concert Hall, and for China Central Television.
+Sapounidis became a Chinese folk-singing sensation who has appeared at international festivals across China; on stage at Beijing's Forbidden City Concert Hall, and for China Central Television.

-Ever since the Embassy of the People's Republic of China in Canada invited Sapounidis to perform at an international folk festival in Shanghai in the fall of 2000, the Chinese people have not been able to get enough of the Greek-Canadian.
-They have invited him back some 30 times since then – beginning with the Nanning International Arts Festival of Folksongs the same year, a Beijing tour in May 2002 and again, four months later in September 2002.
+Ever since the Embassy of the People's Republic of China in Canada invited Sapounidis to perform at an international folk festival in Shanghai in the fall of 2000, he has seen consistent popularity in the country.
+He has been invited back some 30 times since then – beginning with the Nanning International Arts Festival of Folksongs the same year, a Beijing tour in May 2002 and again, four months later in September 2002.
 Another music tour followed in the fall of 2003, a concert in December and the ten-day Shanghai Baoshan International Folk Arts Festival again in the fall of 2004.

 Sapounidis attributes his success to a special affinity for Chinese culture.
 He was already skilled at performing in several languages when first asked to sing in Mandarin Chinese.
-Intrigued, and with help from his Chinese girlfriend, herself an acclaimed poet, he learned a traditional Mandarin folk song over the next few weeks.
-He was hooked.
+Intrigued, and with help from his Chinese girlfriend, herself an acclaimed poet, he learned a traditional Mandarin folk song over a few weeks.
 His repertoire of Chinese folk songs began to grow – as did his Mandarin language skills.
 Soon he was performing for Chinese Embassy officials in Ottawa, which in turn led to an invitation to perform in China.
-Audiences loved him, disarmed and enchanted that a westerner would come into their midst and perform their songs with such depth and emotion.

 Upon returning to Ottawa, George formed a new band, The George Sapounidis Trio, with percussionist Ken Easton and Jeremy Moyer, another Sinophile who plays a variety of Chinese stringed instruments.
 They performed songs, new and old, from around the world.
 The songs Sapounidis composes in Chinese, by contrast, are sweet and simple reflecting yearning, friendship, loneliness and love.
-In 2002 he released a CD called Songs about China and Greece to be followed in summer of 2005 with George from Athens to Beijing, comprising a variety of traditional Greek and Chinese folks songs along with personal compositions reflecting the latest twists in his personal and musical quest.
+In 2002 he released a CD called Songs about China and Greece to be followed in summer of 2005 with George from Athens to Beijing, comprising a variety of traditional Greek and Chinese folks songs along with personal compositions.
 Some of the songs were recorded in China with Chinese backup musicians and singers – one was recorded live on the Great Wall – and others were recorded in Canada with Canadian and Greek guest artists using a wide variety of international instruments.
 His folk songs express the universality of human emotion – the Greek in a passionate extroverted style, the Chinese in a poetic ethereal and far more introverted manner.
 Yet they complement one another "on stage and within myself."
 George explains.
 It's these contradictions, he adds, that feed the artist's soul.